 While this issue is not clearly settled in the law, Miranda warnings are meant to prevent coercion between a law enforcement officer and an individual who is under arrest or in some form of custody.
 If you make statements to an individual who you do not realize is a police officer, your Miranda rights don’t apply and your statements will be admissible.

-New Supreme Court Case Limits the Necessity of a Miranda Warning
+New Supreme Court case limits the necessity of a Miranda warning

 In April 2022, the Supreme Court heard arguments on Vega v.
 Tekoh.
 In the case, Terence Tekoh worked as a hospital transporter and was accused of sexual assault.
 Deputy Vega from the LA sheriff’s department went to the hospital to take Tekoh’s statement.
 Prior to taking this statement, the sheriff did not read Tekoh his Miranda rights.
 Tekoh later sued Deputy Vega in civil court for violating his constitutional rights.